felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 In this section, I will tell you about some tricks I picked up over years of learning from books.
-Think of them as suggestions that might be worth attempting.
-We are all unique and all learn differently, thus it is perfectly fine if what works for me doesn't quite work for you.
+Think of them as suggestions that might be worth exploring.
+We're all unique and we all learn differently, so it's perfectly fine if what works for me doesn't quite work for you.

 If you have other interesting tricks you